Heidelberg-NLP/HYPEVENTS/Readme.md

-Generating Hypothetical Events for Abductive Inference
+#Generating Hypothetical Events for Abductive Inference
+This directory contains the following parts of the 'Generating Hypothetical Events for Abductive Inference' experiment.

+The code is on its way ...